Skip to Main Content

 Download Our GivingTuesday Email Templates

-As a part of our GivingTuesday Toolkit, we’ve created a packet of five templates that you can use to craft your organization’s email campaigns.
-We’ve included some examples built using those templates in this article.
-But if you’d like to download the full suite of templates, click the button below:
+As a part of our GivingTuesday Toolkit, we’ve created a packet of 12 templates that you can use to craft your organization’s email campaigns.
+In this article, we’ve included three examples built using those templates.

 Email #1: Save the Date